‘America is back’: Biden pushes past Trump era with nominees

 But Mayorkas might pose the most difficult confirmation challenge from Biden’s early round of nominees.

 The Senate previously confirmed him in December 2013 by a party-line vote to be the deputy secretary of Homeland Security.
-The Senate was controlled by Democrats then, and all of the chamber’s Republicans voted against his confirmation mainly because he was then under investigation by the Obama-appointed inspector general in that department.
+The Senate was controlled by Democrats then, and all of the chamber’s Republicans voted against his confirmation mainly because he was then under investigation by the inspector general in that department who had been appointed by President Barack Obama.
 At the time, the Senate historian’s office said it was unprecedented for the Senate to vote on a nominee who was under investigation.

 The inspector general, John Roth, found in March 2015 that Mayorkas, as director of the U.S. Citizenship and Immigration Services, appeared to give special treatment to certain people as part of the visa program that gives residency preference to immigrants who agree to invest in the U.S. economy.